 4. Update Themes & Plugins

-Updating themes and plugins in a WordPress website is a simple process that can be done in just a few steps.
-Here’s how to update your WordPress themes and plugins:
+Updating themes and plugins is simple and can be done in a few steps:

 5. Performance Optimization